rizinorg/book/src/first_steps/compilation_portability.md

 ## Compilation and Portability

 Currently the core of rizin can be compiled on many systems and architectures, but the main development is done on GNU/Linux with GCC, and on MacOS X with clang.
-Radare is also known to compile on many different systems and architectures (including TCC and SunStudio).
+Rizin is also known to compile on many different systems and architectures (including TCC and SunStudio).

 People often want to use rizin as a debugger for reverse engineering.
 Currently, the debugger layer can be used on Windows, GNU/Linux (Intel x86 and x86_64, MIPS, and ARM), OS X, FreeBSD, NetBSD, and OpenBSD (Intel x86 and x86_64)..